-The doctor will choose a place to withdraw bone marrow.
-Often this is the hip (pelvic bone), but it also can be done from the breastbone (sternum), lower leg bone (tibia), or backbone (vertebra).
+- The doctor will choose a place to withdraw bone marrow.
+Often this is the back of the hip bone (pelvic bone), but it also can be done from the breastbone (sternum), lower leg bone (tibia), or backbone (vertebra).

-Local anesthetic, usually lidocaine, will be injected with a tiny needle at the site.
+- Local anesthetic, usually lidocaine, will be injected with a tiny needle at the site.
 Initially, there may be a little sting followed by a burning sensation.
 After a few minutes, the site will become numb.
-A needle is then placed through the skin and into the bone.
+The bone marrow needle is then placed through the skin and into the bone.
 The patient may feel a pressure sensation.

-For the bone marrow aspiration, a small amount of bone marrow is then pulled into a syringe.
+- For the bone marrow aspiration, a small amount of the liquid portion of the bone marrow is then pulled into a syringe.

-A bone marrow biopsy is then usually performed.
-A somewhat larger needle is then put in the same place and a small sample of bone and marrow is taken up into the needle.
+- A bone marrow biopsy is then usually done with a needle that is pressed with a twisting motion further down into the bone and a small, cylindrical sample of bone and marrow is taken up into the needle.